Javier Báez: 2017 tournament

 Baéz played for the Puerto Rican national team in the 2017 World Baseball Classic.
 On March 10, 2017, Baéz got his first career WBC hit when he hit a single against Deolis Guerra of Venezuela.
 He also was awarded an RBI.
 Against the Mexico national baseball team, Baéz went 2-for-5 while hitting his first career home run in the World Baseball Classic.
 He also got three RBIs and hit a double.
 Puerto Rico finished pool play with a 3–0 record, winning Pool D. In their second Pool F game, Baéz stole three bases, including two steals of third.
-They finished 3–0 in Pool F, advancing to the semifinals.
-They would defeat the Netherlands, 4–3, in the 11th inning.
+They finished 3–0 in Pool F, advancing to the semifinals and won against the Netherlands, 4–3, in the 11th inning.
 Baéz struggled against the United States team, going 0-for-3 with a strikeout, while they lost the 2017 World Baseball Classic championship, 8–0.
 Baéz finished the tournament as the stolen bases leader and being voted as the second baseman of the 2017 All-World Baseball Classic team.

 2023 tournament

 Baéz again played for the Puerto Rican national team in the 2023 World Baseball Classic.
 On March 11, 2023, Báez participated in his first WBC game against the Nicaragua national baseball team, where he went 2-for-4 with a run and an RBI.
 Against the Israel national baseball team, Báez helped his team with a 2-for-3 slate with two RBIs, two runs, and a steal of third in the first inning.
 Puerto Rico would finish with a perfect game in eight innings to a score of 10–0.
 Puerto Rico finished Classic Pool Play with a record of 3–1.
-This qualified them as runner-ups in Pool D, behind the 4–0 Venezuela national baseball team.
+That qualified them as runners-up in Pool D, behind the 4–0 Venezuela national baseball team.
 They played the Mexico national baseball team in Quarterfinal 4.
 In the quarterfinals, Báez and Eddie Rosario hit back-to-back home runs in the first inning.
 Mexico would make a comeback to win with a score of 5–4, but Báez finished 3-for-4 with a home run, two RBIs, and a run.
 Báez finished the 2023 tournament with a slash line of .368/.368/.667, a home run, three doubles, seven total hits, six RBIs, four runs scored, and a stolen base.
 He was voted as the second baseman of the 2023 All-World Baseball Classic team.
 Team Puerto Rico qualified for the 2026 World Baseball Classic after finishing in 6th place.